 The Archives offers a variety of duplicating services to its patrons and researchers.
 These range from photocopies of documents to digital scans of prints to copies of audio and film holdings.
 Please note that uses of duplicated materials from collections are subject to copyright restrictions, and are attended by certain costs and policies

 A self-service copying machine is available in the Reading Room.
 Also if you are unable to visit the Archives, it is possible for staff to copy requested items.
-Fees associated with photocopying are detailed in our Fee Schedule.
+Charges associated with photocopying are detailed in our Reproduction Charges Schedule.

 Digital Camera Policy